 It stands out with sophisticated, delicate animations, doodles, various shapes, and interactive elements, that combined with messaging and its stylish serif typography convey a clear, easily understandable message right from the start.

 The lack of color and dark letters on light background add up to the overall minimalistic look, while the moving background gives a dynamic feel to Illustrators’ website.

 - Sticky Menu bar

 With the sale of recreational marijuana now legal in Maine (US), Pot + Pan, the business that specializes in cannabis-infused edibles, faces increased demand and a fresh new market of consumers.

-Starting from the already established brand packaging and high-quality visuals Sidesea had all the ingredients to bake a website steaming creativity left and right.
+Starting from the already-established brand packaging and high-quality visuals Sidesea had all the ingredients to bake a website steaming creativity left and right.

 The first thing that captures the attention upon landing is the website’s playful animation.
-Bubbling pots (pun intended), combined with bright imagery and pleasant color scheme strike a nice balance between whimsical and professional.
+Bubbling pots (pun intended), combined with bright imagery and a pleasant color scheme strike a nice balance between whimsical and professional.

 Every touch is carefully thought out.
 Even hovering over the brightly-colored CTAs makes them noticeably darker, as if the “dish’s” temperature is getting just right, inviting users to click on them.